 |Trim Size / Pages||6 x 9 in / 400|

-A rich and luminous biography of nineteenth century music from the acclaimed author of Debussy: A Painter in Sound.
+A rich and luminous biography of nineteenth century music.

 When one thinks of “great” classical music—music with the most emotional resonance and timelessness—we harken back to the nineteenth century and the Romantic tradition.
 We recall the sweet melody of a Schubert song, the heroine dying for love in an Italian opera, the swooning orchestration of a Tchaikovsky symphony.

 The emotional resonance of nineteenth century has moved generations muscians and resonated with countless listeners.
 It has inspired artists and writers.
 But no writer until how has adopted such a vividly insightful narrative approach as Stephen Walsh and he shows how there is more to Romantic music that meets the eye—and the ear.

 With authority, insight, and passion, The Beloved Vision, links the music history of this singular epoch to the ideas that lay behind Romanticism in all its manifestations.
 In this complete, entertaining, and singularly readable account, we come to understand the entire phase in music history that has become the mainstay of the twentieth and twenty-first century concert and operatic repertoire.
 We also come to understand Beethoven, Mahler, Schubert, Chopin, and Wagner anew.